pydata/patsy/doc/formulas.rst

 Here's some code to try out at the Python prompt to get started::

-  from charlton import EvalEnvironment, ModelDesc env = EvalEnvironment.capture() ModelDesc.from_formula("y ~ x", env)
+  from charlton import EvalEnvironment, ModelDesc
+  # This captures the current Python environment.
+If a factor refers
+  # to a variable that doesn't exist in the data (like np.log) then it
+  # will be looked for here.
+  env = EvalEnvironment.capture()
+  ModelDesc.from_formula("y ~ x", env)
   ModelDesc.from_formula("y ~ x + x + x", env)